-Interpretive Summary: Sarcocystis is a protozoan parasite affecting a wide range of hosts including livestock and humans.
-The life cycle and disease aspects were discovered by ARS scientists several years ago and those related publications have served in large part as a guide for diagnosing and determining the sources of the disease in humans.
-In the present study ARS scientists have served as advisors to the Centers for Disease Control involving an international outbreak of human disease caused by Sarcocystis.
-Affected persons, mostly from Europe, were on holiday in Malaysia and returned home with symptoms remarkably similar to those reported in cattle and sheep by ARS scientists.
+Interpretive Summary: Sarcocystis is a protozoan parasite affecting a wide range of hosts including livestock, wildlife, birds, and humans.
+The life cycle and disease aspects were reported by ARS scientists several years ago and those related publications have served in large part as a guide for diagnosing and determining the sources of the disease in humans.
+Recently ARS scientists have served as advisors to the Centers for Disease Control involving an outbreak of muscular Sarcocystis in persons, mostly from Europe on holiday in Malaysia, who returned home with symptoms remarkably similar to those reported in cattle and sheep by ARS scientists.
 A second outbreak was reported among Malaysian students who visited another island.
 The present manuscript has compiled all published reports on human infections, microscopic and molecular detection methods, animal sources when known, the clinical signs of intestinal and muscular infections, geographic location of infected persons, and treatment strategies.
 This report will serve as the most comprehensive guide for veterinarians, physicians, epidemiologists and other health care workers encountering this parasitic disease in humans.